superfly/docs/index.html.md

 ### Free remote builders

 Building apps can be a hefty process.
-Fly gives you free build VMs with persistent storage (for keeping warm caches) and 4GB of memory.
+We give you free build VMs with persistent storage (for keeping warm caches) and 4GB of memory.

 ### Free Hosted Metrics